 Two Ponyz Ranch.
 Owner Karen Smith can arrange for horses to ride, or provide boarding for your horses, and she has a beautiful guest casita.
 Remote!
 A few miles down rather bumpy roads.
 But the payoff is worth it, we think.
 505-847-0245.
 Email Two Ponyz Ranch.

 Alpine Alley.
-Mary & Scott have created the best coffeehouse around (happiest one I’ve ever been in), with good coffee, “customerized” coffee drinks, and an atmosphere that’s both down-home and very welcoming.
-Alpine Alley opens up at 6 am Monday through Friday (8 am on Saturday); has excellent breakfast burritos, soups & sandwiches; has lunch specials on alternate Tuesdays (Reuben Tuesday) or Thursdays (brisket!); will cater; creates home for all of us.
+Mary & Scott have created the best coffeehouse around (happiest one I’ve ever been in), with good coffee, “customerized” coffee drinks and sandwiches, and an atmosphere that’s both down-home and very welcoming.
+Alpine Alley opens up at 6 am Monday through Friday (8 am on Saturday); has excellent breakfast burritos, soups & sandwiches; has lunch specials; will cater; creates home for all of us.

 Mountainair & Torrance County

 Torrance County website.
 Where I finally discovered how to obtain a county road map!

 Torrance County Code of the West.
 Read before you move here!
 And admire the familiar scene in their photo; it is indeed our own scenic windmill and old corral on Jumano Trail.

 Claunch-Pinto Soil & Water Conservation District.
 Ours, in short.
 Education, support, native seeds for sale.

 Mountainair Chamber of Commerce.
 Exactly what it says it is, and with some useful links of its own.